Professional Liability Insurance

 You must inform us in writing within 15 days of any changes to your PLI coverage.
 This includes name of insurer, policy period, policy number, coverage amounts or endorsements.

-You can upload proof of your insurance changes in the CADA Portal.
+You can upload proof of your insurance changes (your new insurance certificate) in the CADA Portal.

-If you don’t comply with any PLI requirement, the Registrar & CEO may refer your conduct to the Complaints Director.
+If you don’t comply with any professional liability insurance (PLI) requirement, the Registrar & CEO may refer your conduct to the Complaints Director.

 Registration Applicant Q&A